benGigaTech/FHIR-Challenge-App/docs/troubleshooting-and-testing.md

 - [ ] All patient allergies are displayed
 - [ ] Allergy details are complete and accurate
 - [ ] "No allergies" message appears when appropriate
+- [ ] All patient medication requests are displayed
+- [ ] Medication request details (medication name, status, dosage) are complete and accurate
+- [ ] Status indicators are correctly colored based on medication status
+- [ ] "No medication requests" message appears when appropriate
 - [ ] Error states are handled gracefully

 #### Browser Compatibility